korfriend/VizMotive-WickedEngine/README.md

 ## Our Engine (based on Wicked Engine)

-VizMotive Engine is an open-source 3D engine for scientific data visualizations.
-Use this as a C++ framework for your own graphics projects.<br/>
-This project is based on <a href="https://github.com/turanszkij/WickedEngine/">Wicked Engine</a>.
+VizMotive Engine is an open-source 3D engine for scientific data visualizations based on <a href="https://github.com/turanszkij/WickedEngine/">Wicked Engine</a>.

+### Main Contribution Features
+- High-end (COM-based) APIs
+- New scene structure based on actors and their components and systems
+	- Mesh actor having mesh component (w/ external material component) with transform system
+	- Particle actor having emitter component (w/ internal material component) with transform system
+	- (TO DO) Volume actor having volume component (w/ external material having OTF) with transform system

 ### Platforms:
 - Windows 10 or newer
 - Linux